tinue/apa102-pi/README.md

 ![Raspberry Pi Zero driving APA102 LEDs](Finished.jpg)

-Plugged into the USB port is a WLAN stick (when I took the picture, I used a Raspberry Pi Zero; Since then, I switched to the Raspberry Pi Zero W).
+Plugged into the USB port is a WLAN stick (nowadays I would rather use a Raspberry Pi Zero W, of course).
 This way I can reprogram the light show from my desk, even if the strips are installed outside as a Christmas light.
 Compare this to an Arduino/WS2812 based installation: To reprogram one has to take the Arduino inside, or a laptop outside.

 ## Video of the installation
 Videos can't be embedded yet, so head over to Youtube: [https://youtu.be/N0MK1z8W-1U]()

 ## Quick setup
 Because the Raspberry Pi Zero runs headless, the Raspbian Lite image was used.
 This image only contains the bare minimum of packages, therefore some packages have be added manually.
-Of course, you can use the full Raspbian Stretch image and save yourself the installation steps.
+Of course, you can use the full Raspbian Stretch image and save yourself some of the installation steps.

 The more recent Raspbian Lite images can easily be set-up to run headless from the start.
 After burning the card on a Mac or PC, it will be mounted as "boot".
 Go to this directory, and create an empty file named `ssh` to enable SSH.
+On a Mac you would do this: `touch /Volumes/boot/ssh`.
 To enable and configure WLAN, create a file named `wpa_supplicant.conf`.
 Its content should be:

 	country=CH
 	ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev